matthewp/haunted/readme.md

 There are a few steps you have to take in order to dispatch an event from your custom element:

 1. Use the function syntax to define your component.
 This will give you access to `this`, the instance of your custom element.
 2. When defining your callback that you wish to dispatch from, make sure it is bound to `this`.
-You can do this by either using the fat arrow syntax or by using the result of `.bind(this)` as your callback.
+You can do this by using the fat arrow syntax.
 3. Finally, you can create a `new CustomEvent` and pass that to `this.dispatchEvent`.

 Here are a couple of examples of dispatching events from a haunted custom element: